By

 9. Tiredness and Decreased Endurance

 As you age, you might not have as much energy as you once did.
 If you are performing an activity and start to become fatigued, this can increase your risk of falling.
-As you age, listen to your body and learn how to identify when you need to take a break.
-This will help you prevent falls as well as keep you healthier overall.
+Listen to your body and learn how to identify when you need to take a break.
+This will help to prevent falls as well as keep you healthier overall.

 10. Physical Medical Conditions

-As humans age, medical conditions become more common.
-Certain medical conditions can contribute to your fall risk.
+Certain medical conditions can increase fall risk.
 Some common medical conditions that affect fall-risk include:

 If you have any of these conditions, be sure to take your medication and talk to your doctor to learn if there are any other fall prevention strategies you can use.

-One fall prevention initiative you should consider is to purchase an senior fall alert pendant with fall detection from Alert1.
+One initiative you should consider is to purchase a senior fall alert pendant with fall detection from Alert1.
 When the sensor within the pendant registers a fall, it will automatically contact our 24/7 Command Center.
-Then you will be connected with an emergency response agent who can assess the situation and help get you whatever assistance you may require.
+Then you will be connected with an emergency response agent who can assess the situation and get you whatever assistance you may require.

 11. Mental Medical Conditions